Dev-P-L/NLP--NYTimes-News-Popularity-Prediction/README.md

 This project is comprised of 4 files:

 - ds.csv contains the data,
-- NLP_Popularity_Prediction_NYTimes.Rmd contains all code,
+- NLP_Blog-Popularity-Prediction.Rmd contains all code,
-- NLP_Popularity_Prediction_NYTimes.html gives methods, insights and results in HTML format,
+- NLP_Blog-Popularity-Prediction.html gives methods, insights and results in HTML format,
-- NLP_Popularity_Prediction_NYTimes.oxps gives methods, insights and results in XPS format.
+- NLP_Blog-Popularity-Prediction.oxps gives methods, insights and results in XPS format.

 <br>